“I wonder if Heaven got a ghetto?”

 Sadly, the music is wretched.
 Strip away the words and I Wonder If Heaven Got a Ghetto is almost painful to listen to, a throwaway 1990s drum kit vomit of a song, saccharine R&B blended with “urban adult contemporary” preening.

-I think our current economic and cultural and political structures, particularly those being built up, less so those crumbling, those fading into the past, and the ones being set fire to, are like this Tupac song.
-There is brilliance inside, and goodness, and truth, and a reaching out, and a looking toward, but there’s also so much crap and hate and anger and violence overlaid, and we need to come to terms with this, if we are to right it.
+I think our current economic and cultural and political structures are like this Tupac song.
+There is brilliance inside, some goodness and truth, even a looking forward, but there’s also so much crap and hate and anger and violence overlaid, and we need to come to terms with this if we are to right it.

 Maybe, and I can’t promise this will be validated, but maybe if we listen to all those who the current economic winners are brandishing as angry or racist or on the wrong side of history, maybe by listening to them, not labeling them, we can remake the system to also work for them–and without any of the winners forced to give up everything they got.

 Or is even that too much to ask?